angedelamort/mangas-website/README.md

 * uploader assets manually (in the edit windows)
 * make categories per language? with sections?
 Might be more interesting for browsing.
 * when click on profile -> (change name/mail/password).
-* When scrapping, fill those fields if they are empty and download images as well
 * recreate an initialization script instead of having updates.
     * remove migration button
 * Do a docker-compose down and re-test everything and remove useless scripts